guishengwang/Udacity-Behavioral-Cloning/README.md

 #### 2. Submission includes functional code

-At begining I ran the code successfuly at my laptop to save the data to model.h5 file which unfornately does not compatible with the simulator on workplace.
-I thought it was due to different version of keras and I tried to downgrade keras from 2.3.1 to version 2.2.4 and generate the model.h5 again, but it still didnot work.

-Later, I found out it seems like other students also encountered such problem and someone suggested to run the code on workspace and it did work for me too.
-So the files I submitted

-Using the Udacity provided simulator and drive.py file, the car can be driven autonomously around the track One by executing
+The car can be driven autonomously around the track One by executing
 ```sh
 python drive.py model.h5
 ```

-#### 3. Submission code is usable and readable
+#### 3. Remove header of csv file

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy